efournier92/TaskTracker/README.md

 #### Story

-- As a developer, I want to consume the Apollow library from the app's React front end, so I can use GraphQL to intereact with `Task` data.
+- As a developer, I want to consume the Apollo library from the app's React front end, so I can use GraphQL to intereact with `Task` data.

 #### Acceptance Criteria

-- A `Home` route is defined within Rails.
-  - This route is mapped to the domain's root.
-  - Hitting this route loads our React app.

-### [ ] TK-00006 > Front End > Add Routing Capability to React App
+- The Apollo library is installed and accessable from the front-end Rails app.

 ### [ ] TK-00007 > Front End > Add a React Component for Displaying a Task